Ahmed52Essam/social_media_app/README.md

 - The API will be running at **http://127.0.0.1:8000**.
 - You can access the interactive API documentation (Swagger UI) at **http://127.0.0.1:8000/docs**.

+## Running Tests

+To run the automated tests for this project, you'll first need to install the development dependencies.

+1.  **Install Development Dependencies**
+    With your virtual environment active, install the required packages from `requirments-dev.txt`.
+    ```bash
+    pip install -r requirments-dev.txt
+    ```

+2.  **Run Tests**
+    Execute the following command to run the test suite with pytest:
+    ```bash
+    pytest
+    ```

 ## API Endpoints

 Here is a summary of the available endpoints: